 I can understand why it might seem like a scam as they’re a lot of negative reviews on the Google Play Store recently:

-But their customer support seems to be reacting well to the complaints and hopefully the disputes were able to be resolved amicably.
+Good thing that their customer support team is reacting well to the complaints, and hopefully, the disputes were able to be resolved amicably.

-Also, the overall rating is 4.6 out of 5 stars which is still excellent overall.
+Also, the overall rating is 4.6 out of 5 stars, which is still overall excellent.

-So yes, it is legitimate and I personally have never had any problems.
+So yes, it is legitimate, and I have never had any problems.
 I will show you my personal experiences with ShopBack in this article.

 Here’s my accumulated personal cashback: